jum/caddy-docker-proxy-redis/README.md

-The root directory of this repo contains the Dockerfile and a build-docker.sh script to build the container that runs caddy with the docker proxy and tls-redis plugins.
+The root directory of this repo contains the Dockerfile and a build-docker.sh script to build the container that runs caddy with the docker-proxy, tls-redis and caddy-dns/godaddy plugins.
 I do build both AMD64 and ARM64 versions of each of my containers as my linux systems use both of these architectures.

 The caddy subdirectory showcases a typical caddy configuration.
 I do run caddy in its container with ports forwarded for port 80 and 443 TCP and 443 UDP for QUIC aka HTTP/3.
 For easier configuration of the individual services I do include Caddyfile snippets in the config/Caddfile subdirectory.
 The caddy docker-proxy configuration to build a final Caddyfile can get a bit obscure for more complicated containers like nextcloud.
 I use a defaulthdr snippet (for an example see the whoami section later) to set HSTS headers, set the log file and enable compression.
 This snipped might be replaced by the norobots snippet that whould inhibit crawling for API style sites or the robots snippet for normal content with some obnoxius robots excluded.

 This Caddyfile also defines a https site on the tailscale side for the host, this has by default just a /health endpoint for health checking.